SebastianWilson/MLpage/index.md

 Note that this heatmap is currently unsorted.
 Once we use agglomerative clustering to obtain a linkage structure, we will be able to place children of the same node next to one another in the matrix.
-We have several distance metrics to choose from when performing agglomerative clustering: single, complete, average, weighted, centroid, and ward.
+We have several distance metrics/linkages to choose from when performing agglomerative clustering: single, complete, average, weighted, centroid, and ward.
 We tested each of these on our sample.
-We are looking for distinct squares along the diagonal.
-We found that most metrics did not yield good results.
+Recall that we are looking for distinct squares along the diagonal.
+My this measure, most linkages did not yield good results.
 The best performing distance metrics were ‘complete’ and ‘ward’.
-To illustrate this, consider the difference between centroid and ward with kernel size (for the moving average) equal to 10:
+To demonstrate this, consider the difference between centroid and ward with kernel size (ie. the moving average) equal to 10:

 ![image](https://user-images.githubusercontent.com/82196613/116379269-d9970c80-a7e0-11eb-8ade-639181a7184a.png)